-If you got hurt at work or have a job-related illness or injury, you may be eligible to receive benefits, including a portion of your lost wages by filing a workers’ compensation claim.
-If you received a denial on your claim or have other hurdles to receive an approval, a Lake Charles workers’ compensation lawyer from the Morris Bart law firm may be able to help.
+If you got hurt at work or have a job-related illness or injury, you may be eligible to receive benefits, including a portion of your lost wages, by filing a workers’ compensation claim.
+If you received a denial on your claim or have other hurdles to receive an approval, a Lake Charles workers’ compensation attorney from the Morris Bart law firm may be able to help.

 Lake Charles Workers’ Compensation Insurance Coverage